Dark matter in classically conformal theories: WIMP and supercooling: Conclusion

 \section{Conclusion}

-This work investigates three DM scenarios and their phenomenology within the CC $SU(2)_X$ gauge theory, where the dark scalar resides in the triplet representation.
+In this work, we investigate the DM scenarios within the CC $SU(2)_X$ gauge theory, where the dark scalar resides in the triplet representation.
 EW symmetry breaking is triggered dynamically by the $SU(2)_X$ sector via the CW mechanism, thereby relaxing the hierarchy problem.
-Beyond the conventional WIMP, the model accommodates two additional DM candidates: supercooled DM, arising from the unique FOPT process in the CC theory, and topological monopole, enabled by the adjoint representation of the scalar field.
+The model yields two viable DM candidates: the conventional WIMP and supercooled DM, the latter emerging from the unique FOPT from the CC framework.
 The minimality of the CC theory allows the entire parameter space to be concisely represented in the two-dimensional plane $(m_X, m_s)$, offering a unified perspective on the DM phenomenology.
-In the light scalar regime ($m_s < m_h$), all three DM scenarios emerge.
-Notably, contrary to earlier claims, monopole DM remains a viable candidate.
-While the WIMP region is already excluded by direct detection experiments, the supercooled and monopole DM scenarios survive, and can be probed via future LLP searches.
-In the heavy scalar regime ($m_s > m_h$), only the WIMP and supercooled DM scenarios persist.
-The WIMP candidate can be explored through a combination of collider and GW experiments, whereas the supercooled DM lies beyond the reach of current and foreseeable experiments.
+In the light scalar regime ($m_s < m_h$), the WIMP is excluded by direct detection, but the supercooled DM scenario remains viable and can be probed via future GW and LLP searches.
+In the heavy scalar regime ($m_s > m_h$), the WIMP candidate can be probed through collider and GW experiments, whereas the supercooled DM can also be detected by GWs.

-This work can be further extended in several directions.
-First, more direct probes of supercooled and monopole DM (beyond indirect sensitivity via the scalar $s$) remain to be explored.
-Second, based on the standard one-loop effective potential and semiclassical vacuum decay rate, our analysis reveals a region at large $m_X$ where the FOPT does not occur.
-A definitive assessment of this regime calls for higher-order corrections and a more refined treatment of the vacuum tunneling rate.
-Third, since the post-FOPT reheating inevitably dilutes any preexisting relics, including the baryon asymmetry, an appropriate baryogenesis mechanism must be incorporated.
+Our work can be further extended in several directions.
+First, more direct probes of supercooled DM beyond indirect sensitivity via the FOPT GWs or the scalar $s$ remain to be explored.
+Second, since the GW prediction depends sensitively on the FOPT dynamics, it could be refined by incorporating higher-order corrections and a more rigorous treatment of the vacuum tunneling rate.
+Third, because the post-FOPT reheating inevitably dilutes any preexisting relics, including the baryon asymmetry, an appropriate baryogenesis mechanism must be incorporated.

 \acknowledgments